FukuyamaKeiske/maze-game/README_EN.md

    cd maze-game
    ```

-2. (Optional) Install dependencies, if any:
+2. (Optional) Install dependencies if you are using Windows:
    ```sh
    pip install -r requirements.txt
    ```